How To Adopt A Child?

 1. The child’s best interests must always come first in any adoption process.

-2. Priority should be given to adopting the child to Indian citizens and, if possible, within their own socio-cultural environment.
+2. Prioritize adopting children to Indian citizens, ideally within their own socio-cultural environment.

-3. All adoptions must be registered in the Child Adoption Resource Information and Guidance System, and their confidentiality must be maintained by the Authority.
+3. All adoptive parents must register their adoptions in the Child Adoption Resource Information and Guidance System, and the Authority must ensure the confidentiality of this information.

 Who Are The Key Players In The Adoption Process?